Back to articles

 • Chemical sunscreens last much longer on the skin than mineral sunscreen, with most products recommending reapplication every two hours—even when swimming.

 When choosing a sunscreen, Shiseido recommends looking for a product that offers the best of both worlds.
-Ultimate Sun Protector Cream SPF 50+ Sunscreen, for example, contains an ocean-friendly formula that’s free of oxybenzone and octinoxate.
+Ultimate Sun Protector Cream SPF 50+ Sunscreen, for example, is free of oxybenzone and octinoxate.
 It also features SynchroShield, an extra level of protection that’s powerful enough for days in the sun while remaining comfortable enough for regular wear.
 The lightweight, luxurious cream provides long-lasting coverage and hydration without leaving a greasy residue.

 Urban Environment Fresh-Moisture Sunscreen SPF 42 is an ultra-hydrating, feather-light daily sunscreen for the face and body.
 It contains both mineral and chemical ingredients and, therefore, offers the advantages of a translucent, yet protective formula with the sun-shielding defense that zinc oxide provides.